 There are no guaranteed ways to prevent uterine fibroids or help them shrink on their own.
 However, there are ways to lower their risk of development and growth.
 Many physicians recommend healthy lifestyle changes for women with concerns about fibroids.
 Staying within a healthy BMI range through a consistent diet and exercise regimen is highly recommended.
 Patients should also avoid drinking alcohol in excess and let their doctor know if they experience concerning side effects, like pain or heavy periods.

 What are the options for uterine fibroid treatment?

 Specialists may recommend monitoring patients to make sure their fibroids don’t grow quickly or cause pain and discomfort.
-However, many women choose to undergo minimally invasive procedures called uterine fibroid embolization (UFE) at American Fibroid Centers locations in New York, New Jersey, or Ohio.
+However, many women choose to undergo minimally invasive procedures called uterine fibroid embolization (UFE) at American Fibroid Centers locations in New York or New Jersey.
 This procedure is designed to block off the normal blood flow to a fibroid, causing it to shrink over time.

 Stop fibroid growth

 Symptoms like heavy periods may be a strong indicator of uterine fibroids.
 Patients near Queens, Fishkill, Harlem, or Brooklyn, NY, or West Orange, NJ who have questions about fibroids or treatments, like uterine fibroid embolization, are encouraged to contact the team at American Fibroid Centers for a consultation.
 Our physicians can provide a thorough consultation at our state-of-the-art facilities located in New York and New Jersey.

 Learn more about vascular health, prevention, and care for Peripheral Arterial Disease.